A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Cosmic evolution of metric and scalar fields

-Eq. \eqref{geq} is the generalized Einstein equation and \eqref{phieq} is the scalar field equation, which in the following will be analyzed in the standard Robertson-Walker cosmology with the scale factor $a(t)$, Hubble parameter $H(t)={\dot{a}}/{a}$ denoting time derivative by an over-dot, and a neglected curvature parameter as its effect is known to be quickly diminished during inflation \cite{Carroll2001}.
-As is widely used, here the matter content will be represented with a cosmological fluid with the equation of state so that the pressure to energy density ratio is constant $w$ in the normal range $-1/3 < w < 1/3$ implying inflation can only be driven by the scalar field.
-Then \eqref{geq} and \eqref{phieq} become respectively the following Friedmann and scalar equations: \begin{widetext}
+As is widely used, here the matter content will be represented with a cosmological fluid with the equation of state $p=w u$ with a constant pressure to energy density ratio $w$ in the normal range $-1/3 < w < 1/3$ implying inflation can only be driven by the scalar field.
+Then by using Eqs. \eqref{F1} \eqref{F1} and \eqref{F1}, we see that Eqs. \eqref{geq} and \eqref{phieq} become respectively the following Friedmann and scalar equations:

-\end{widetext} As with the scalar potential used for slow roll inflation, we will consider $V(\phi)$ to be a monotonic ascending positive function:
+As with the scalar potential used for slow roll inflation, we will consider $V(\phi)$ to be a monotonic ascending positive function:

 together with the well-known slow roll conditions \cite{Carroll2001}: